 The bulk charge and floating phases cannot be deactivated.
-If the conditions for starting a new battery charge cycle are fulfilled, the bulk charge phase starts immediately.
-In order to remove the voltage spike set the Absorption voltage {1156} to be identical to the Floating voltage {1140}.
+If the conditions for starting a new battery charge cycle have come together, the bulk charge phase starts immediately.

 Default battery cycle

 The battery cycle fits a large number of batteries by default, irrespective of whether they are gel batteries or not.